truenas/documentation/content/CORE/COREReleaseNotes.md

 iXsystems is pleased to release TrueNAS 13.0-U5.1!

-This is a hotpatch release to fix an NVDIMM alerting issue found with certain TrueNAS Enterprise platforms.
+This is a hotpatch release to fix an NVDIMM alerting issue found with certain TrueNAS Enterprise platforms and a fix for crashes related to the recycle bin in SMB home shares.

 * [NAS-122242](https://ixsystems.atlassian.net/browse/NAS-122242) NVDIMM Alert has typo for vendor: c180 device: 4e38 for firmware check
+* [NAS-122250](https://ixsystems.atlassian.net/browse/NAS-122250) Crash in SMB recycle bin

 ## 13.0-U5